acidonper/ocp-gitops-argocd-with-external-secrets/README.md

 oc apply -f openshift/02-externalsecret.yaml -n external-secrets
 ```

-At this momento, it is possible to access the respective information in Openshift.
+At this moment, it is possible to access the respective information in Openshift.
 The following procedure includes a set of steps to ensure everything is working properly:

 - Check the *Secret Storage*